semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/why-no-findings.md

 Semgrep Supply Chain only runs in [diff-aware scans](/docs/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#diff-aware-scanning) if the lockfile was modified in the PR/MR.

-If code is modified, but the lockfile is not, Supply Chain will not analyze the changes.
+If code is modified, but the lockfile is not, Supply Chain does not analyze the changes.
 Any code changes that might impact [reachability](/docs/semgrep-supply-chain/glossary/#reachability) will be identified on the next full scan.

 ### Did Semgrep scan a ref other than your default branch, or does your default branch have a less common name?